kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 Here are some notes to the JSON above:

-- each provider is disabled in default so you must enabled it
+- each provider is disabled by default so you must enabled it
 - you can create own providers but there must implement `IEasyAuthAuthentificationService`.
 But you must also activate them here.
 (Don't put them in the DI.
 This package will do this by it's own.)
 - The `ProviderName` is the class name of the provider. that must be unique in your application.